Join Our Team

-The University of Southern California leveraged the change management expertise of Navigator Management Partners for their Workday implementation impacting a population of 30,000 users.
-Evidence-based OCM practices enabled USC to realize user adoption levels, utilization rates and proficiency levels that significantly surpassed go-live statistics of comparable implementations.
+This university leveraged the change management expertise of Navigator Management Partners for their Workday implementation impacting a population of 30,000 users.
+Evidence-based OCM practices enabled the university to realize user adoption levels, utilization rates and proficiency levels that significantly surpassed go-live statistics of comparable implementations.

-Resistance prevention and user adoption were critical factors for success of this wide-scale change to USC’s human resources, payroll, benefits and performance management systems.
-A comprehensive change management strategy created by Navigator and USC helped the university prepare for and manage the change from start to finish.
+Resistance prevention and user adoption were critical factors for success of this wide-scale change to their human resources, payroll, benefits and performance management systems.
+A comprehensive change management strategy created by Navigator and the university helped them prepare for and manage the change from start to finish.
 From stakeholder analysis of impact areas to focus group responses, OCM work informed the team’s targeted communication strategies.
 Workday demonstrations of functionality by colleges and departments helped to uncover and address user concerns.
 Support grew as stakeholders discovered business reasons for the change and embraced opportunities for personal gains from the new system.

 The OCM team helped users acquire proficiency quickly, meeting learner needs through hands-on training and just-in-time video learning segments.
 Below are go-live statistics that illustrate the value of change management capabilities for this on-time, on-budget deployment:

-30% more logins at USC than a comparable Workday implementation of similar size and complexity
+30% more logins at the university than a comparable Workday implementation of similar size and complexity

-40% fewer help calls and emails for USC than a comparable Workday implementation of similar size and complexity
+40% fewer help calls and emails for the university than a comparable Workday implementation of similar size and complexity

 Successful payroll completion consistent with both projects.